Suggested Education for Future AGI Researchers

 C. Readings on Advanced Topics

-Each of the following topic can be covered in a graduate seminar for roughly a month, using the listed materials.
+The following topic can be covered in graduate-level seminars using the listed materials.

 1. Research goal(s) of AI